How To: Expose a SharePoint Application to the Extranet And Use Forms-based Authentication

 Plan Authentication Methods

-- 1. Extend the SharePoint Web application.
-See
+- Extend the SharePoint Web application.
+See Cannot resolve macro, invalid parameter 'input'.for details.

-Create or extend Web applicationsfor details.
-The Partner Portal application uses the default security settings: NTLM, Allow Anonymous set to
+The Partner Portal application uses the default security settings.
+These are NTLM, Allow Anonymous set to

 No and Use Secure Sockets Layer (SSL) set to No. Set Zone to Extranet in the Load Balanced URL section.

-Configure forms-based authentication on TechNet for details.
-Set the authentication provider under Application security for the Web application to
+Configure forms-based authentication in the product documentation.
+Set the authentication provider under Application security for the web application to

-- 3. Edit the web.config file to register the authentication provider for the SharePoint Web application, the role provider for the SharePoint application and the membership provider (PeoplePicker) for the Central Administration site.
-For details on
+- Edit the application’s web.config file to register the authentication provider for the SharePoint Web application, the role provider for the SharePoint application and the membership provider (PeoplePicker) for the Central Administration site.
+For details

-For more information about forms-based authentication and extending SharePoint Web applications, see the following articles on MSDN and TechNet.
+For more information about forms-based authentication, see the following articles by Steve Peschka.